Studying Jonah 1

 2. HISTORY - Where does the narrative take place?
 What can you learn about their town and travel?

-How does the text describe Nineveh?
+How does the book of Jonah describe Nineveh and the people that lived there?
 (Jonah 1:2, 3:8b, 4:11, consider reading in the New Living Translation)

 Here are a few we came across: